TheCSharpAcademy/CodeReviews.Console.HabitTracker/HabitTracker.douglasfir_/README.md

 ## Usage

-After launching the application, you will be greeted with the main menu.
 Use the arrow keys to navigate through the options:

 - **View and Edit Habits**
 - **View and Edit Logs**